-Arbitration is the dispute resolution process in front of an arbitrator or a panel of arbitrators.
+Arbitration is the conflict resolution process in front of an arbitrator or a panel of arbitrators.
 The process is private, and the parties involved have some control over the venue and decision-makers.
 It can be between two parties or more.
 The panel can decide the dispute—distinguishing it from mediation.
 The outcome of an arbitration is called an award.

 An Important Note on Arbitration Agreements: